Strategos Books & Videos

 These tasks and their sequence are remarkably similar for many projects.
 The scope, resources, methods, formality and time required varies according to size and complexity, but each task must be addressed in some way for good results.

 Our methodology uses 25 standard tasks with modifications to suit particular projects.
-The figure below illustrates the tasks and their sequence.
-This is a "Model" for structuring the work in almost any macro-layout project..
+The adjacent figure illustrates the tasks and their sequence.
+This is a "Model" for structuring the work in almost any macro-layout project.

 The initial tasks (labeled "Information") plan the project and acquire basic information.
 These tasks also help to gain consensus and establish a factual basis for the layout.
 Process Mapping is an important tool here.